deronaucoin/pfquiz/README.md

 The quantitative reasoning questions are answered in the similarly named doc file.

 Finally, there is a short doc of some health data research ideas.
-To be honest, my surgical resident girlfiend has some nice input here.
+To be honest, my surgical resident girlfiend had some nice input here.
 She acted like a kid in the candy store when I explained the amount and types of data that Practice Fusion may have access to.